Hiking the Inca Trail to Machu Picchu in Peru

 When we reflect on our travels through South America there are a few moments that stand out from the rest.
-One of the greatest accomplishments on our Round-the-World trip was hiking the Inca Trail to the Lost City of Machu Picchu.
+One of the greatest accomplishments from our trip around the world was hiking the Inca Trail to the treasured city of Machu Picchu.

 The Inca Trail is a 40-km (25 mile) hike through the Peruvian Andes that consists of three high passes, one of which reaches an elevation of 4,200m (13,776 ft).
-We booked a tour with GAP Adventures that included a trip to the Amazon Rainforest, where we spotted this unique creature.
+We booked a tour with GAP Adventures (know known as simply G Adventures) that included a trip to the Amazon Rainforest, where we spotted this unique creature.

 Day 1 started off early, leaving the comforts of our Cusco hotel at 6 am with Umberto, our local guide.
 We were supposed to have five people in our group, unfortunately two got very ill the night before so they were unable to make the trek (tip – don’t eat hamburgers in Cusco).
 So, then there were three.

 “Reflecting on our 4-day hike, it was a truly amazing accomplishment for us.
 Years ago it was a dream.
 But that morning, the dream became a reality…”

 We had mixed emotions about having such a small group.
 On the one hand, extra pampering and personal care is always good.
 On the other, it’s nice to meet new people and share the experience.
 But when we saw a neighbouring group of 48 people with 56 porters, we realized that our group of three translated into 5-star treatment.